colehaus/colex/content/posts/autocrats-accelerate-growth-cooperation/main.md

 [...]
 The consequence is clear: without such protection, productive investments are not undertaken, and opportunities for economic growth go unexploited.
 </blockquote>

+# Counterclaim

+Contrary to the claim here, I think a rational and informed autocrat could credibly support economic institutions like property rights.
+If the autocrat and the producers interact over a non-trivial period of time, producers can condition their behavior on the autocrat's.
+That is, the producers can decide that they'll only invest if the autocrat preserves economic freedoms.
+If the autocrat expropriates and otherwise abuses the producers, they'll do the bare minimum (shirk).
+Knowing this, the autocrat realizes that they can't simply choose to loot while the producers continue to invest.
+The autocrat's choice is between looting a minimal economy and a more restrained taxation of a growing economy.
+Under the right circumstances, a rational autocrat would do best to choose taxing a growing economy rather than looting a minimal economy.

 # Model

 ## Single-shot